jongwooksi/jongwooksi/README.md

 - kit Science Lab - Smart Engineering Class (2019.08.31 ~ 2019.10.19)

 </br>
+📫 Writing and Scheduled Papers
+- A Study on Style Separation and Transfer based on Principal Component Analysis
+- Development of a Touch Display for Automatic Control of Air Purifier
+- PI-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor (SCIE)
+- Restoration of the JPEG Maximum Lossy Compressed Face Images based on Generative Adversarial Network (SCIE)

 :book: Publication
+- **J. Si**, "Style Transfer From Korean Portraits to ID Photos based on GAN, Kumoh National Institute of Technology, 2022.02 (Master Thesis)

-- **J. Si** and S. Kim, "Moon Classification based on 2 level Hough Circle Transform", Workshop on Image Processing and Image Understanding, 2022.02 (Accepted)
+- **J. Si** and S. Kim, "Moon Classification based on 2 level Hough Circle Transform", Workshop on Image Processing and Image Understanding (IPIU 2022), 2022.02 (Accepted)

-- **J. Si** and S. Kim, "Golf Swing Analysis Using Multiple Golf Swing Trajectories", Journal of Korean Institute of Information Technology(JKIIT) (Under Review)
+- **J. Si** and S. Kim, "Golf Swing Analysis Using Multiple Golf Swing Trajectories", Journal of Korean Institute of Information Technology(JKIIT), 20(2), 2022.02 (Accepted)

 - **J. Si** and S. Kim, "Quality Analysis of the Conversion According to the Compression Rate from the PNG Image to the JPEG Image", Proc.
 Of the 2021 KIIT Fall Conference, 16(2), 2021.11, 109-111 (3 pages)